Individual arrangements in examination sessions

 By selecting a degree programme you are able to see the general content as well as the possible degree programme-specific content.

-This page is about individual arrangements in examination sessions.
 You can read more about individual arrangements in teaching here.

 What individual arrangements can be made in examinations?